emiljapelt/SharpTemplar/README.md

 # SharpTemplar
-SharpTemplar is a library that makes it easy to create HTML webpages in C#.
-SharpTemplar allows any tag to be placed anywhere, and it is therefor up to the developer to ensure that tags are placed in a context that makes sense.
-A table row does, for example, not make sense outside of a table.
+SharpTemplar is a library for making HTML webpages in C#.
+SharpTemplar allows any tag to be placed nearly anywhere, and it is therefor up to the developer to ensure that tags are placed in a context that makes sense.
+A table row does, for example, not make sense outside of a table, but SharpTemplar woundn't mind.

 ## Terminology
 | Term | Description |